Euramsia/PersonalWebsite/content/molbio.md

 With the models developed over the last two centuries we are able to explain life with an astonishing complexity.
 I will explain them a bit further in the next part

-## SOME MORE DETAILS
+### SOME MORE DETAILS

 We have seen, that life can be broken down to five concepts and that everything a cell needs is made out of molecules.

-Now, lets explain this in more detail.
+Now, lets expand on them a little bit.

 Information is stored in the DNA and read by enzymes in order to duplicate the DNA or to produce proteins with the information they get.
 This is a step-by-step process: each bit of information is a special chemical structure that is "read" and which causes the enzyme to do a certain thing.
 This is the reading process.
 At the end we either have a second string of DNA or a protein.